Advocating For The Rights Of Southern California Employees Since 2007

 It takes only one worker to volunteer to act as “lead plaintiff” or “representative plaintiff” initiating the litigation on behalf of the class of hundreds or thousands of similar workers or employees.
 In each class action, the court will at some point decide whether to “certify” the class.
 Often, courts award enhanced damages to “lead” or “representative” plaintiffs as compensation for the standing up for the legal rights of entire class.

 Under the Labor Code Private Attorneys General Act (PAGA) (Lab.
 Code sec.
-2698, et seq.), California allows “representative actions,” which are similar to class actions, against law breaking companies who mistreat their personnel by violating certain Labor Code provisions.
+2698, et seq.), California allows “representative actions,” which are similar to class actions, against law-breaking companies who mistreat their personnel by violating specific Labor Code provisions.
 Before a PAGA representative action can start, a particular notice must be given to the California Labor and Workforce Development Agency (LWDA) and the company.

 Benefits Of A Class Action Lawsuit